edwardjing1998/aws-spring-boot-api/README.md

         [clientId]: newPage
     }));
   };

   useEffect(() => {
+    // If 'data' prop changes (e.g. parent selection changes), update local reports
-    if (data) {
+    // We do NOT reset page map here, allowing persistence if (data) {
         setPrefixes(data);
     }
   }, [data]);

-  // Fetch data when page changes useEffect(() => {
+  // Fetch data when page changes or clientId changes useEffect(() => {
-    if (!clientId) return;
+    // If we don't have a client ID, we can't fetch. if (!clientId) return;

+    // If we are on page 0 and the props 'data' is already for this client and page 0, use it.
-    // Optimization: If on page 0 and we have initial data matching this client, use it. if (page === 0 && data && data.length > 0 && (data[0].billingSp === clientId || data[0].clientId === clientId)) {
+    // This prevents double-fetch on initial load. if (page === 0 && data && data.length > 0 && (data[0].billingSp === clientId || data[0].clientId === clientId)) {
         setPrefixes(data);
         return;
     }

     const fetchData = async () => {